Walther Schoenichen

 Walther Schoenichen (July 18, 1876 in Cologne – November 22, 1956 in Göppingen) was a German biologist and a prominent proponent of nature conservation within Nazi Germany.

-Schoenichen studied natural sciences in Halle and obtained his doctorate in 1898.
-From 1898 to 1913, he worked as a teacher.
+Schoenichen was born in Cologne and went to school at the Francke Foundations.
+He studied natural sciences in Halle and obtained his doctorate in 1898.
+From 1898 to 1913, he worked as a teacher at the Royal Academy in Posen.